rclone/rclone/MANUAL.md

       --swift-tenant string                                 Tenant name - optional for v1 auth, this or tenant_id required otherwise (OS_TENANT_NAME or OS_PROJECT_NAME)
       --swift-tenant-domain string                          Tenant domain - optional (v3 auth) (OS_PROJECT_DOMAIN_NAME)
       --swift-tenant-id string                              Tenant ID - optional for v1 auth, this or tenant required otherwise (OS_TENANT_ID)
-      --swift-user string                                   User name to log in (OS_USERNAME) --swift-user-id string                                User ID to log in - optional - most swift systems use user and leave this blank (v3 auth) (OS_USER_ID)
+      --swift-use-segments-container Tristate               Choose destination for large object segments (default unset) --swift-user string                                   User name to log in (OS_USERNAME) --swift-user-id string                                User ID to log in - optional - most swift systems use user and leave this blank (v3 auth) (OS_USER_ID)
+      --ulozto-app-token string                             The application token identifying the app.
+An app API key can be either found in the API
+      --ulozto-description string                           Description of the remote
+      --ulozto-encoding Encoding                            The encoding for the backend (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
-      --union-action-policy string                          Policy to choose upstream on ACTION category (default "epall") --union-cache-time int                                Cache time of usage and free space (in seconds) (default 120) --union-create-policy string                          Policy to choose upstream on CREATE category (default "epmfs")
+      --ulozto-list-page-size int                           The size of a single page for list commands.
+1-500 (default 500) --ulozto-password string                              The password for the user (obscured) --ulozto-root-folder-slug string                      If set, rclone will use this folder as the root folder for all operations.
+For example, --ulozto-username string                              The username of the principal to operate as --union-action-policy string                          Policy to choose upstream on ACTION category (default "epall") --union-cache-time int                                Cache time of usage and free space (in seconds) (default 120) --union-create-policy string                          Policy to choose upstream on CREATE category (default "epmfs")